frankovacevich/subtleicons/README.md

 them easily into CSS.
 The font was built using [icomoon.io](https://icomoon.io/)

 The icons are licensed under the MIT License and are free to use in any project.

+Check the website to view and search throught the icons.